-Some insurance companies may also attempt to prove there is too long of a lapse between the time of accident or death and the date the claim was filed.
+Some insurance companies may also attempt to deny coverage by claiming the beneficiaries waited too long after the policyholder’s death to file a claim.
 Dealing with insurance companies can be frustrating, but it is possible to fight back against their deceptive practices.

 The ERISA insurance claims process can be very confusing, especially for individuals who have never had to deal with a major insurance company before.
-Often, insurance claims are denied due to a lack of information or missing facts.
+Often, insurers deny claims due to a lack of information or missing facts.
 Important documents can be misplaced or filled out incorrectly, and a single mistake can result in a denial from an insurer.

-When a claim is denied due to insufficient information or errors, an ERISA accidental death and dismemberment insurance lawyer may be able to claim incontestability, especially if the insurer continued to collect premiums even after the erroneous information was submitted and processed.
+When an insurer denies a claim due to insufficient information or errors, an ERISA accidental death and dismemberment insurance lawyer may be able to claim incontestability, especially if the insurer continued to collect premiums even after the erroneous information was submitted and processed.
 This is also a common practice employed by insurers.

 A. No. Term life insurance is a life insurance policy that covers any cause of death (except for a few limited exclusions like suicide close to the purchase or acts of war).
 It does not build cash value like whole life insurance, but if the insured dies, the policy should, in good faith, pay the designated beneficiary.
 On an AD&D policy, the death or dismemberment must result from an accident and not from any other cause.
-Most insurance companies seeking to deny a claim will begin at the “cause of death was not an accident” point.
+Most insurance companies seeking to deny a claim will begin will assert the cause of death was not an accident.

-A.: Once the insurance adjuster has investigated and approved the claim, the insurance will make a lump-sum payment of the benefit amount due.
-Whether it is tax-free or not depends on whether you bought your policy or obtained it through your employer.
+A.: Once the insurance adjuster has investigated and approved the claim, the insurance company will make a lump-sum payment to the beneficiaries.
+Whether the payment is tax-free or not depends on whether you bought your policy or obtained it through your employer.